 With over 20 years of international healthcare experience, GeoBlue delivers worldwide student health insurance solutions and services that provide borderless access to healthcare, coupled with high-tech, high-touch service.
 Students will have access to the largest healthcare provider network inside the U.S., ensuring they have the ability to get the care they need, when they need it.

 Get started by checking out the GeoBlue Plan Options.

-For F-1 international students who wish to find housing near IAU, student services can assist you with locating a local American homestay or assist you in finding an appropriate place to live (email@example.com).
+For F-1 international students who wish to find housing near IAU, International Student Services (ISS) can assist you with locating a local American homestay or assist you in finding an appropriate place to live (firstname.lastname@example.org).

 Often, the office coordinates activities to help students find a compatible roommate to share expenses.
 They also provide information about the local neighborhoods, including popular restaurants, shopping areas, parks and recreation, and public transportation.

 - AtoZ Housing

 - LA Housing Sublets & Rentals